Leo10Gama/WikiPhilosophy/README.md

 ![Select Automatic data processing, 35 articles from Philosophy](https://user-images.githubusercontent.com/51037424/208974742-5b52e534-dcd5-4db1-990e-37ba0187a7da.png)

 As a last cleanup, I went through every article that previously did not connect to Philosophy, with the hopes of getting a different outcome for most of them to clean up any incorrect paths that were the result of poor initial coding.
 After this new batch of cleaning up, the number of articles that linked to Philosophy increased to **94.50%**, indicating that my initial guess that the previous, lower percentage was due to articles being initially parsed incorrectly.
 I can also place a half-decent guess that the reason this percentage is lower than the previous recorded peak in 2017 is likely due to the loop at Mathematics, as many articles related to topics both in that field, as well as programming, end up linking there.
 It's possible that in previous years, this loop didn't exist, and thus more articles were able to reach Philosophy through Mathematics.

+### Race to Philosophy
+Enclosed in the `race_to_philosophy.py` file are methods for the primary reason I wanted to go about this project: betting which article out of a list would reach Philosophy first!

+The setup for this method was fairly simple, since it mostly just involved getting a random article and marching along the pre-computed edges of that article until either Philosophy is reached, or all articles in the race loop.
+With the straightforward implementation completed, all that was left to do was run a few races and try looking for patterns in the winners.

+**TODO: pics of race**